Archomeda/discord.js-commando-plus/docs/commands/builtins.md

 Passing the `all` argument will list all commands, regardless of context.
 Passing anything else will search for any commands that match, and display detailed information if only one is found.

+### help (builtin:util:language)
+This command, if not provided with any arguments, will display the current language.
+If the command is used in a guild channel and an argument is specified, it will set the language for the guild if the user is a guild admin, or the bot owner.
+If the command is used in a DM and an argument is specified, it will set the global default langauge if the user is the bot owner.

 ### ping (builtin:util:ping)
 The ping command will send a message, then edit it to contain the amount of time it took.
 It also displays the client's heartbeat ping.

 ### prefix (builtin:util:prefix)
 This command, if not provided with any arguments, will display the current command prefix, and how to use commands.
-If the command is used in a guild channel and an argument is specified, it will set the command prefix for the guild if the user is a guild admin, or the bot owner, If the command is used in a DM and an argument is specified, it will set the global default command prefix if the user is the bot owner.
+If the command is used in a guild channel and an argument is specified, it will set the command prefix for the guild if the user is a guild admin, or the bot owner.
+If the command is used in a DM and an argument is specified, it will set the global default command prefix if the user is the bot owner.